Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 \subsubsection{Evolutionary games}

-Evolutionary game theory provides a general framework for the study of coevolutionary dynamics resulting from social interactions.
-The population now becomes an environment from which each agent derives its fitness.
-This contrasts with the task selection problem, where environmental dynamics are stationary and therefore independent of agent actions.
-The simplest situation is a mixture of two games: One game when the state of the environment $e=0$, and another when $e=1$.
-The total payoff over time will then be the result of agents recognizing which environmental situation they are in and adjusting their interactions accordingly.
-This also generalizes the task-switching problem to what we may call a game-switching situation.
+Evolutionary game theory (EGT) provides a general framework for the study of coevolutionary dynamics resulting from social interactions.
+The population now becomes an (adaptive) environment from which each agent derives its fitness.
+This contrasts with the task selection problem, where environmental dynamics are stationary and therefore independent of the agent's actions.

-We first demonstrate how the statistical treatment of fitness simplifies the analyses of dyadic games.
-Consider first the prisoners' dilemma (PD), used for decades to analyze the evolution of cooperation~\cite{Trivers1971,Axelrod1980}.
-Table~\ref{tab:Table_1}C-D shows the game's payoff structure, where $s=0$ corresponds to defection and $s=1$ to cooperation.
-We consider two players $s_1, s_2$ each with probability cooperation $p_1, p_2$, respectively.
-Payoffs are chosen such that $W>R>L>P>0$.
+We first demonstrate how the statistical treatment of fitness simplifies the analysis of dyadic games.
+Consider the prisoners' dilemma (PD), used for decades to analyze the evolution of cooperation~\cite{Trivers1971,Axelrod1980}.
+Table~\ref{tab:Table_1}C-D shows the game's payoff structure, where $s=0$ denotes defection and $s=1$ cooperation.
+We consider two players $s_1, s_2$ each with cooperation probability $p_1, p_2$, respectively.
+Payoffs are such that $W>R>L>P>0$.
 We write $s_1$'s fitness as

-Note that there is no unique prescription for the population dynamics of games~\cite{gintis2000game}.
-Eq.~\ref{eq:fitness-games} gives stochastic pay-offs at each interaction rather than on average, which would requires additional assumptions~\cite{gintis2000game,hofbauer_evolutionary_1998}.
+Note that this is different from the standard EGT replicator equation~\cite{gintis2000game}.
+Eq.~\ref{eq:fitness-games} gives stochastic pay-offs at each interaction rather than on average over the population~\cite{gintis2000game,hofbauer_evolutionary_1998}.
+In this sense, we start from not assuming a well-mixed population: the familiar replicator equation with linear, frequency-weighted payoffs is recovered only as an infinite-population, time-averaged (mean-field) limit of Eq.~\ref{eq:fitness-games}, and corresponds to the statistically independent ($r=0$) case of Table~\ref{tab:Table_1}E (see SI, \emph{The standard EGT replicator equation is a mean-field approximation}).
 This leads to